opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

 Elasticsearch has two *slow logs*, logs that help you identify performance issues: the search slow log and the indexing slow log.

 These logs rely on thresholds to define what qualifies as a "slow" search or indexing operation.
 For example, you might decide that a query is slow if it takes more than 15 seconds to complete.
+Unlike application logs, which you configure for modules, you configure slow logs for indices.
 By default, both logs are disabled (all thresholds set to `-1`):

 ```json
 GET <some-index>/_settings?include_defaults=true